SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ![alt text](/docs/images/MonitoringDeployment.png "Monitoring deployment")

-* When monitoring is enabled the Operator will add to the broker deployment an Exporter Pod, which acts as a bridge between Prometheus and the broker deployment to deliver metrics.
+* When monitoring is enabled, the Operator adds an Exporter Pod to the broker deployment.
+The Exporter Pod acts as a bridge between Prometheus and the broker deployment to deliver metrics.
-* On one side, the Exporter Pod obtains metrics from the broker through SEMP requests.
+* On one side, the Exporter Pod obtains metrics from the broker using SEMP requests.
 To access the broker, it uses the username and password from the MonitoringCredentials secret, and uses TLS access to the broker if Broker TLS has been configured.
 * The metrics are exposed to Prometheus through the Prometheus Metrics Service via the metrics port.
-Metrics port will be accessible using TLS if Metrics TLS has been enabled.
+The Metrics port is accessible using TLS if Metrics TLS has been enabled.
 * As Kubernetes recommended practice, it is assumed that the Prometheus stack has been deployed using the [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator#overview) in a dedicated Prometheus Monitoring namespace.
-In this setup a `ServiceMonitor` custom resource, placed in the Event Broker namespace, defines how Prometheus can access the broker metrics: which service to select and which endpoint to use.
+In this setup, a `ServiceMonitor` custom resource, placed in the Event Broker namespace, defines how Prometheus can access the broker metrics—which service to select and which endpoint to use.
-* Prometheus comes installed with strict security by default and its ClusterRole RBAC settings must be edited to enable watch ServiceMonitor in the Event Broker namespace.
+* Prometheus comes installed with strict security by default.
+Its ClusterRole RBAC settings must be edited to enable watching ServiceMonitor in the Event Broker namespace.

 ## Deployment Planning